dsl-logo

 • Motorcycles and scooters (even if they are electric)

-It's important to get tax advice from a qualified professional to understand how FBT and any reductions or exemptions may apply to your situation.
+It’s worth getting tax advice from a qualified professional to understand how FBT and any reductions or exemptions may apply to your situation.

 Car finance options & guides